kevincox/appengine-sequential-ids/README.md

 raises an exception, or if you are out of ids on the master and the shard you accessed they return `False` or `(False,False)` (there may still be a couple of ids on other shards but this is generally a really bad thing).

+## Testing

+For a test of "eventually sequential" see the results here (http://pastebin.com/p8cMSpzy).
+This is a test where random calls were made and the results show how all of lower numbers are sequential while the highest ones have gaps.

+I have done a simple benchmark live on app engine and I got about 10qps with a chunk size of two and random request size (often requiring a fetch to the master) before hitting contention problems.
+I then turned the chunk size up to 10 and got about 25qps.
+This is still quite low as many request required a fetch to the master.
+When I turned the chunk size to 100 I got up to 100qps without any signs of contention.
+I only stopped here because I ran out of free resources.
+The benchmark used is contained in `test_scale.py`.